rkilpadi/sveltekit-portfolio/src/routes/projects/posts/tarka.md

-# Tarka: A Rudimentary Verification-Aware Lisp Dialect
+# Tarka: A Verification-Aware Lisp Dialect

 On many occasions, minor bugs in software have cost companies millions of dollars.
 The current standard for validation in software development is unit testing, which provides evidence that programs work as expected by running through finitely many test cases.
 But this approach simply tells us that our code works on cases we foresee, and does not provably verify the correctness of code.
 Instead, we could compile production code to be verified by an SMT (Satisfiability Modulo Theories) solver like [Z3](https://github.com/Z3Prover/z3), thereby achieving mathematically correct code.
 This is called a **verification condition generator** (VCG).